Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 Qualitatively new, however, is the splitting of the triplet states, induced by the cubic root in \cref{eq:xisb}.
 The real, symmetric and tracefree perturbation components $\widehat{E}^\mu{}_\nu$ feature only two invariant perturbation degrees of freedom, while the remaining three encode the spatial orientation of the eigenbasis, but do not affect the energy levels of the hydrogen atom.
 This can be deduced from the fact that $\text{det }\widehat{E}$ as well as $\text{tr }\widehat{E}^2$ can be written completely in terms of the eigenvalues of $\widehat{E}$.
 Doing so, one also quickly sees that $(\text{tr }\widehat{E}^2)^3 \geq 54(\text{det }\widehat{E})^2$, where equality holds when two eigenvalues coincide.
 The expression under the cubic root thus takes values in the entire complex plane, up to the fact that the sign of the imaginary part is determined by the choice of sign for the square root.
 Precisely this sign, however, is irrelevant, since only the real part of the three cubic roots contributes to (\ref{eq:xisb}).
 Picturing the cubic root as an equilateral triangle in the complex plane, whose corners are projected onto the real axis, it is evident that the unweighted average of the three levels remains unaltered, since the sum of the three possible roots adds up to zero.
 Orientation and size of the mentioned equilateral triangle correspond to the two effective degrees of freedom of $\widehat{E}^\mu{}_\nu$, see the prototypical situation on the right of fig. \ref{fig:boat1}.

 With the energy level of the singlet state now known, we finally collect all terms that contribute to the ionization energy

-of a hydrogen atom on a spacetime with ray-optically invisible deviations from a Lorentzian background.
-As in the scaling (\ref{stretching}) of the $21.1\, \textrm{cm}$ line of hydrogen, it is again the double trace $E^{ab}{}_{ab}$ of the ray-optically invisible perturbation that single-handedly controls the shift in the ionization energy.
+of a hydrogen atom on an effectively flat region of an area metric background.
+As in the scaling (\ref{stretching}) of the $21.1\, \textrm{cm}$ line of hydrogen, it is again the double trace $E^{ab}{}_{ab}$ of the perturbation that single-handedly controls the shift in the ionization energy.